Phenomenology of the simple 3-3-1 model with inert scalars: Introduction

 \section{Introduction}

-One of the promising extensions of the standard model is the model based on the $SU(3)_C\otimes SU(3)_L\otimes U(1)_X$ (3-3-1) gauge symmetry \cite{331m,331r}, such that it can explain the neutrino masses \cite{neutrino331}, dark matter \cite{dm331,dns}, fermion generation number \cite{gen}, oddly heavy top quark \cite{tquark}, flavor physics \cite{flav331}, electric charge quantization \cite{ecq}, and strong CP conservation \cite{palp}.
-There are numerous 3-3-1 versions proposed so far, but they mainly differ due to the lepton and scalar contents.
-Given a favor of the version with the minimal lepton and scalar content, the suitable one is the so-called simple 3-3-1 model.
-This model was firstly introduced in \cite{dns} in order to resolve the problems associated with the reduced 3-3-1 model \cite{r331}.
-Additionally, the dark mater can be naturally implemented in this new proposal, as also stated in \cite{dns}.
+One of the promising extensions of the standard model is the model based upon the $SU(3)_C\otimes SU(3)_L\otimes U(1)_X$ (3-3-1) gauge symmetry \cite{331m,331r}.
+Indeed, it can explain neutrino masses~\cite{neutrino331}, dark matter \cite{dm331,dns,3311}, fermion generation number \cite{gen}, oddly heavy top quark~\cite{tquark}, flavor physics~\cite{flav331}, electric charge quantization \cite{ecq}, and strong CP conservation~\cite{palp}\footnote{On the other hand, this framework can be naturally unified with left-right symmetry which addresses both the weak parity violation and fermion generation number, besides the implication for neutrino mass generation and dark matter stability \cite{331lradd}.}.
+Along this evolution, the numerous variants of the 3-3-1 model have been proposed so far, but they mainly differ in the lepton and scalar contents.
+Given a favor of the version with minimal lepton and scalar contents, the suitable one is the so-called simple 3-3-1 model.
+This model was first introduced in \cite{dns} in order to resolve the problems associated with the reduced (minimal) 3-3-1 model \cite{r331}.
+Additionally, dark mater might be naturally implemented in this new proposal, as also stated in \cite{dns}.